 We have a limited number of children's tickets available, and this year we are providing dedicated children's activities, as well as the usual opportunity to take part in a number of the other activities such as dance, singing, drumming and crafting, and the opening and closing ceremonies and the evening entertainment.
 There is also 60 acres of woodland for them to play in!

-'Children' are between 0 and 16 years of age.
+To qualify for a Child Ticket, 'Children' must be between 0 and 16 years of age.